2026 Legislative Agenda

 • Provide state-level safeguards for joint employers

-• Strengthen employers’ intellectual property rights
+• Strengthen employers’ property rights

 • Bring clarity to independent contractor agreements